-After all this shopping you'll be hungry.
-Enjoy the artistry of food at one of the Valley’s authentic dining establishments.
-With over 30 options in downtown alone, Carlisle features flavors from across the globe.
-Enjoy a meal with a view of the Susquehanna River with the waterfront restaurants in Wormleysburg.
-You can view all your dining options here.
+After all this shopping, you'll be hungry, so satisfy your appetite at one of Cumberland Valley’s delightful and delicious dining establishments.
+With over 20 options downtown alone, Carlisle features flavors from across the globe.
+Or, enjoy a meal with a view of the Susquehanna River at the waterfront restaurants in Wormleysburg.
+View all your dining options here.

-When it's time to settle down at night the Valley’s charming bed & breakfasts offer a cozy overnight stay.
-Many feature beautiful artwork and antiques.
+When night falls, retreat to one of the Valley’s charming bed & breakfasts for a cozy overnight stay.
+Many locations have beautiful artwork and antiques.